iamdevonbutler/brahma/docs/commands/new.md

 # brahma `new`

-Writes project scaffolding.
+Writes project boilerplate.

 @todo

-clones git repos (does not require git be installed locally)

-- git clone repos (brahma-boilerplate)
+writes an eslintrc

 - should have a command or flag to build site w/ config folders vs config files and folders vs files for other shit.